 (Leaves a little something to be desired, doesn’t it?)
 Here’s a better conversation template:

+Step 2.
 Strike A Temporary Compromise.

-your partner isn’t getting their house in Hawaii anytime soon, and you’re not winning the lotto or adding a pool anytime soon - so the best thing to do in the meantime is reach a ceasefire about big $$$ dreams.
+Your partner isn’t getting their house in Hawaii anytime soon, and you’re not winning the lotto or adding a pool anytime soon - so the best thing to do in the meantime is reach a ceasefire about big $$$ dreams.
 Accept that you each have differences, accept that there isn’t total alignment in your money dreams.

-You and your partner each write down lists of what you can (and can't) negotiate when it comes to your money dreams: 1.
+You each write down lists of what you can (and can't) negotiate when it comes to your money dreams: 1.
 Non-negotiable areas: Aspects of the issue that you are unwilling to give up on because it will violate your basic needs or core values.
 Try to make this section as small as possible.
 2. Areas of flexibility: Parts of the issue where you can be flexible.
 Try to make this section as large as possible.

 It takes more than one discussion about money dreams and compromises to resolve issues that have troubled your relationship.
 But through it all, the best way to get perspective about what you want, is by recognizing and appreciating how much you have.
 That’s really all that matters in the end.